CanKeles5/CENG502-Spring2023/Keles/Readme.md

 To reduce the number of patches in the network, authors calculate a significance score for all the patches.
 This significance score calculates ... .
 We calculate a vector m'l' for each layer that contains information whether a patch is preserved or pruned.

+Starting from the last layer of the model, we calculate significance scores for each of the patches in a layer.
+We select the top r patches with the highest significance scores and preserved them, while discarding the rest.
+We keep track of the patches to be preserved using a matrix m, with shape [num_layers, num_patches].
+Each element along the first dimension represents the patches to be preserved in the corresponding layer.
+The values are boolean.

 ## 2.2.
 Our interpretation

 @TODO: Explain the parts that were not clearly explained in the original paper and how you interpreted them.